-(2) The "EUCLID Doctorate in International Public Health (DIPH) (this page).
+(2) The "EUCLID Doctorate in International Public Health (DIPH which is a PhD)" (this page).

-The DIPH is to date the only doctorate degree program in this field offered by an international intergovernmental organization with a UN-registered charter.
+The DIPH is, to date, the only doctorate degree program in this critical field offered by an international intergovernmental organization with a UN-registered charter.

-Its purpose is to prepare highly qualified public health professionals able to serve in civil service, international organizations, health care institutions, as well as non-governmental organizations globally.
+Its purpose is to prepare highly qualified public health professionals who will be able to serve in civil service, international organizations, health care institutions, as well as non-governmental organizations globally.

 Note: For information about EUCLID as an institution, including Participating States, scholarship programs, inter-institutional agreements and accreditation, pleasevisit this page.

-Non MD medical professionals seeking to acquire doctoral expertise and qualification in public health.
+MD and non-MD medical or public health professionals seeking to acquire doctoral expertise and qualification in the field of global health.

 Open and continuous enrollment is active for qualified applicants.

-This is the official DIPH brochure for the 2014 academic cycle.
+This is the official DIPH brochure for the 2014-2016 academic cycles.

 This comprehensive information will enable students globally to determine if this program is suitable for them.